Maristella Agosti: IMS Group

 Agosti started the Information Management System (IMS) research group in 1987.

 Recognition

-On 15 July 2021 se was conferred the title of Professor Emeritus by Decree of the Italian Ministry of Education, University and Research.
+On 15 July 2021 she was conferred the title of Professor Emeritus by Decree of the Italian Ministry of Education, University and Research.

 Agosti is the first woman to be nominated Professor Emeritus in the School of Engineering of the University of Padua.

-She was the recipient of Tony Kent Strix Award in 2016 and 2017.
+She was the recipient of Tony Kent Strix Award in 2016.